A sailing holiday is a wonderful experience for children and planning ahead can ensure a relaxing and enjoyable holiday for all the family.

-Here are some things I have found useful travelling and sailing with babies and children.
-If you have any hints, comments, advice on what does or doesn’t work with your younger crew members, I’d love to hear it.
-Please let us know by e-mailing firstname.lastname@example.org and I’ll keep this page regularly updated with all the best ideas.
+Here are some things that we have found useful when travelling and sailing with babies and children.
+If you have any hints, comments, advice on what does or doesn’t work with your younger crew members, we’d love to hear it.
+Please let us know by e-mailing firstname.lastname@example.org.

 Travelling with babies and children

-A car carry seat will go in the hold of the aircraft and is very useful for strapping baby in when the yacht is under way and also for parking baby under restaurant tables.
-Also a pouch to carry baby on Dad’s chest is useful for getting and out of the dinghy with your hands free.
+A car carry seat will go in the hold of the aircraft and is very useful as a secure place for your baby when the yacht is under way.
+A baby carrier is very useful for getting in and out of the dinghy with your hands free.

 It helps to ease the pressure on babies/toddlers ears if they suck on take-off.
 For babies a bottle, for toddlers a beaker/carton with straw.
-It takes ages from when the plane starts to move to actual take-off so save the drink until you feel the plane take off otherwise baby has finished by the time you get to the runway!
+It often takes a while from when the plane starts to move to actual take-off so save the drink until you feel the plane take off otherwise your baby may have finished it by the time you get to the runway!

 Remember to pre-order children’s meals on scheduled flights to the Caribbean.
 Virgin Atlantic are particularly child-friendly with seat back screens, choice of films and kid’s flight bags.